A decent number of programming tasks boil down to manipulating text and files:

 Shell scripting can be difficult to get into, but it doesn't mean that you can't start getting the same value out of whatever language you regularly use.
 Getting comfortable with text manipulation, file manipulation, and regular expressions is incredibly useful no matter what tool you choose to get there.

-A former teacher, Will is an engineer focused on database performance, team effectiveness, and site-reliability.
+A former teacher, Will is an engineering manager focused on database performance, team effectiveness, and site-reliability.
+He believes most problems can be solved with judicious use of `sed` and `xargs`.